forseti-security/resource-policy-evaluation-library/README.md

 opa run --server ./policy/
 ```

-Now we need to create a MicroManager instance with the opa engine configured to use the local OPA server:
+Now we need to create an RPE instance with the opa engine configured to use the local OPA server:

 ```
-from micromanager import MicroManager
+from rpe import RPE

 config = {
     'policy_engines': [